hansineesoundararajan/research-gap-analyzer/README.md

 The bot is designed to feel simple:

 1. Open Telegram.
+2. Search hansi_researchbot
-2. Send `/start`.
+3. Send `/start`.
-3. Send a research topic.
+4. Send a research topic.
-4. Wait while papers are retrieved and analyzed.
+5. Wait while papers are retrieved and analyzed.
-5. Read the generated research gap report.
+6. Read the generated research gap report.

 You can also send: